Schmelzberry/Capstone/README.md

-# Ohp - Tattoo Scheduling
+# Ohp

-#### A simple React application that connects tattoo artists with clients
+#### React application that connects tattoo artists with clients.
+Uses Firebase for the backend.

 #### By Jake Elsberry